 - Shout-Out: The Achievement "World Record", for making 506 sniper kills, is a reference to the famous Winter War sniper Simo Häyhä, who had 505 confirmed sniping kills.

 - Sniper Rifle:

-- The rifles have varying characteristics including stopping power, bullet drop, magazine size, semi-auto, bolt action, and zoom level.
+- The rifles have varying characteristics including stopping power, bullet drop, magazine size, semi-auto or bolt-action, and zoom level.

 - Sniper Scope Sway: Player heart rate, position, and whether you are using the focus mode or not can influence scope sway.

 - Sniping Mission: Every mission is a sniping mission.
 See the title of the game.
 You're encouraged to use your sniper rifle at almost every turn, with other weapons and explosives being situational.